 “Every child has a passion, an interest, a love for something.“

-Yes, it is not completely so, but they have less boundaries, limitations and fear of social norms.
-Children can opt to go into an arts school or sports school, whichever fulfils their pursuit for passion.
+Yes, it is not completely so, but they have fewer boundaries, limitations, and fear of social norms.
+Children can opt to go into an art school or sports school, whichever fulfills their pursuit of passion.

 Singapore is gradually opening its doors to the prospect of different paths for different talents and skills.
 The arts and sports scene in Singapore are slowly evolving and shifting.

-Both artistically and sports inclined students are given greater opportunities to shine.
+Both artistically and sports-inclined students are given greater opportunities to shine.
 The Government has gone all-out in its arts-sector funding, more so than those in many other countries.
-It recognises the long journey ahead to support the local arts sector in reaching new heights.
+It recognizes the long journey ahead to support the local arts sector in reaching new heights.

 The enrolment figures for Singapore’s local art institutions have also steadily risen, proving that there is demand for an arts-focused education here.

 A sports-based education teaches teamwork, problem-solving skills, offers physical health benefits, and goes out of the classroom to engage and educate students.